PowerDNS/pdns/docs/backends/bind.rst

 ``bind-autoprimaries``
 ~~~~~~~~~~~~~~~~~~~~~~

+.. versionchanged:: 4.9.0

-Changed in version 4.9.0: This was called ``bind-supermasters`` before 4.9.0.
+  This was called ``bind-supermasters`` before 4.9.0.

 Specifies file where to read list of autoprimaries.
 BIND backend only checks IP address of primary server.